kalagam1/waph-kalagam1/labs/lab2/README.md

 ### Task 1.B.ii: Digital Clock

 Using setInterval() and JavaScript's Date() object, I created a live digital clock that updates every second.
 It displays the time in HH:MM:SS format.
-This was written inside a <script> tag and directly manipulated the inner content of a "<div>".
+This was written inside a <script> tag and directly manipulated the inner content of a <div>.

 #### Digital Clock
 ![Digital Clock](../../images/2.1.b.jpeg)